Envy (esports)

-Envy (stylized as ENVY), formerly Team Envy, is an American esports franchise based in Dallas, Texas.
+Envy (stylized in all caps as ENVY), formerly Team Envy, is an American esports franchise based in Dallas, Texas.
 Founded in 2007 as a professional Call of Duty team under the moniker Team EnVyUs, they fielded rosters in Counter-Strike, FIFA, Fortnite, Gears of War, Halo, League of Legends, Chess, Magic: the Gathering, Overwatch, Paladins, PUBG, Rocket League, SMITE, StarCraft, Super Smash Bros., Street Fighter and Valorant in their original form.
 Following the merger between Envy Gaming and OpTic Gaming, Envy Gaming retired the Team Envy brand in June 2022, shifting all of them to the OpTic Gaming moniker.

-On January 17, 2025, Mike "Hastr0" Rufail announced that he re-acquired the Team Envy name, as well as associated trademarks, from OpTic, reviving the franchise as ENVY.
+On January 17, 2025, Mike "Hastr0" Rufail announced that he had re-acquired the Team Envy name, as well as associated trademarks, from OpTic, reviving the franchise as ENVY.
 Envy has since entered Apex Legends, Marvel Rivals, The Finals and Rainbow Six Siege X, as well as re-entering Halo, Super Smash Bros. and Valorant (currently as members of the Valorant Champions Tour (VCT) Americas).